Rich and fudgy double chocolate skillet brownies baked in a cast iron skillet and incredible with a scoop of vanilla ice cream on top!

 Instructions

 - Preheat oven to 350F.
-Lightly grease an oven-safe 12-in skillet.
-Set aside.
+Lightly grease an oven-safe 9-inch cast iron skillet and set aside.

 Notes